Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Model And Key Definitions

 \subsection{General Framework}

 We model the dynamics of two interacting populations using the system:

 where $x$ and $y$ represent the densities of each species, $f$ and $g$ describe the density-dependent growth rates of each species.
 Because we model population sizes, the analysis is confined to the non-negative quadrant of $\R^2$.
-This form is commonly used to describe two-species dynamics without accounting for immigration, as in the models of \cite{hale2021ecological}, \cite{may1972}, and \cite{brauer2012}.
+This form is commonly used to describe two-species dynamics without accounting for immigration (see \cite{thompson2006dynamics}), as in the models studied in \cite{may1972}, \cite{brauer2012}, and reviewed in \cite{hale2021ecological}.
+The sections \ref{subsec:linear} to \ref{subsec:non-mono} present examples of mutualism models studied in previous works, which are of the form \eqref{eq:init}.
+For the sake of readability, we have divided them into three groups according to their underlying ecological mechanisms.
+They are presented with their corresponding $f$ and $g$ functions from Eq. \eqref{eq:init}.